shannon112/awesome-ros-mobile-robot/README.md

 # awesome-ros-mobile-robot
 This repository provides some useful resources and informations about mobile robot(AGV,AMR) research.
-It would not contain high level application, but focus on basic function of mobile robot(more at navigation).
+It would not contain high level application, but focus on basic function of mobile robot(and more at navigation).
+(including both Chinese and English materials)
 * content:
 ```
 1.ROS